AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 There are five parts.

-Part Introduction: basic demos, which are prepared for beginners.
+Introduction: basic demos, which are prepared for beginners.

-Part Advance: advanced demos, e.g., ensemble stock trading.
+Advance: advanced demos, e.g., ensemble stock trading.

-Part Practical: paper trading and live trading (in the future).
+Practical: paper trading and live trading (in the future).

-Part Optimization: hyperparameter tuning.
+Optimization: hyperparameter tuning.

-Part Others: other demos.
+Others: other demos.